-Business analytics projects are typically complex and require cross functional activities.
-There is a business need for both real time decision making in areas reacting to weather, traffic, crime.
-There is also reflective nature of data where there is deep analysis needed to generate predictions and insights in business, opportunities and trends.
-In a business-driven environment, management determines a strategy and the operational area determines the information needed and the best way to support that strategy.
+Business analytics projects are typically complex and require cross-functional activities.
+There is a business need for both, real-time decision-making in areas reacting to the weather, traffic, and crime.
+There is also a reflective nature of data which encompasses deep analysis that is needed to generate predictions and insights in business, opportunities, and trends.
+In a business-driven environment, the management determines a strategy and the operational area determines the information needed and the best way to support that strategy.
 The team develops metrics to determine if they are on track to meet the overall management strategy.
-This process requires the input of decision makers from sales, marketing, production, general management and HR for the overall management strategy to work.
-If the objective is to increase ad revenue from a website, for example, it is necessary to identify metrics that will be used to determine if changes in business strategy achieve that objective.
-The trends in analytics are increasing complexity and different types of analytics.
-From the basic of reporting and drilling down into reports to figure out what the problems are, how many and how often to Optimization of how to achieve the best outcome to the most recent trend of Stochastic Optimization which is how can we achieve the best outcome including the effects of variability?( Davenport & Harris, 2007)
+This process requires the input of decision-makers from the sales, marketing, production, general management, and HR departments for the overall management strategy to work.
+If the objective is to increase ad revenue from a website, for example, it is necessary to identify metrics that will be used to determine if changes in business strategy can achieve that objective.
+The trends in analytics are increasing in complexity and there are different types of analytics.
+From the basics of reporting and drilling down into reports to figure out what the problems are, how many, and how often they occur to studying the optimization of how to achieve the best outcomes to the most recent trend of Stochastic Optimization, which is how can we achieve the best outcome including the effects of variability ( Davenport & Harris, 2007).

-There are clear skill requirements that data scientists must have to work in this area.
-Specifically, professional competencies are required within the fields of business, methods, data and communication.
-The methods and data education usually comes from a computer science, math or engineering background.
-A requirement of a basic understanding of how to retrieve and process data through knowledge of Structured Query Language (SQL).
-Business competencies are needed to understand the business process the data scientists is supporting and how the information can add value at the strategic level.
-With regard to method competencies, the data scientist needs to be able to clearly visualize and organize the information so that when the user receives the data, relevant knowledge is provided.
-(Davenport &Harris 2010)
+There are clear skill requirements that data scientists must possess to work in this area.
+Specifically, professional competencies are required within the fields of business, methods, data, and communication.
+The methods and data education usually comes from a computer science, math, or engineering background.
+There is a requirement for a basic understanding of how to retrieve and process data through knowledge of Structured Query Language (SQL).
+Business competencies are needed to understand the business processes that the data scientists are supporting and how the information can add value at the strategic levels.
+With regard to method competencies, the data scientists need to clearly visualize and organize information so that relevant knowledge is provided when the user receives the data (Davenport &Harris, 2010).

-Data scientists have usually ended up in their role by accident rather than by design.
-They may be qualified for their role by either being a domain expert who has acquired specialist data skills in the course of their career, or by originating as a computer scientist who has acquired domain knowledge over time.
-Swan and Brown (2008) assert that most data scientists have learned their skills on the job because of the lack of proper training opportunities.
-Although until recently there has been no tight specification for qualifications the trend now is increasingly for postgraduate training in informatics to be required.
-In practice, data scientists need a wide range of skills: domain expertise and computing skills are prerequisites but people skills are also valued since a major part of the role.
+Data scientists have usually ended up in their roles by accident rather than by design.
+They may be qualified for their roles either as domain experts who have acquired specialist data skills in the course of their careers, or by originating as computer scientists with domain knowledge acquisitions made over time.
+Swan and Brown (2008) assert that most data scientists have learned their skills on-the-job because proper training opportunities were lacking.
+Although until recently there has been no tight specification for qualifications, the trend now is increasingly in favor of post-graduate training in informatics.
+In practice, data scientists need a wide range of skills: domain expertise and computing skills are pre-requisites but people skills are equally critical as a major part of the role.

-In Advancing Interdisciplinary Studies Klein and Newell (1997) defined interdisciplinary study as “a process of answering a question, solving a problem, or addressing a topic that is too broad or complex to be dealt with adequately by a single discipline or profession.
+In Advancing Interdisciplinary Studies, Klein and Newell (1997) defined interdisciplinary study as “a process of answering a question, solving a problem, or addressing a topic that is too broad or complex to be dealt with adequately by a single discipline or profession.”
 In “Interdisciplinary Thought,” Ursula Hübenthal (1994) asserts that interdisciplinary collaboration is required because “problems are much too complex to be judged appropriately, much less solved, merely with the subject-knowledge of a single discipline” (p.
 727).
-An interdisciplinary approach to analytics in an information age where the human mind needs the technology to perform analysis may be appropriate given those interdisciplinary visionaries.
+An interdisciplinary approach to analytics in an age where the human mind needs the technology to perform analysis may be appropriate given those interdisciplinary visionaries.

 Employment